ballerina-attic/module-facebook/README.md

 }
 ```

-The `retrievePost` function retrieves the post specified by the ID.
+The `retrievePost` remote function retrieves the post specified by the ID.
 The `postId` represents the ID of the post to be retrieved.
 It returns the `Post` object on success or an `error` if unsuccessful.
 ```ballerina
 var response = facebookEP.retrievePost(postId);
 if (response is facebook:Post) {